 SARAH’S COFFEE AND THE CARIAD PROJECT

 Obviously I have picked for you some beautiful tasting coffee.
-But just as important as that by choosing to buy my coffee you are helping to fund The Cariad Project sending much needed disability equipment to the rural areas of The Democratic Republic of Congo.
-Sadly civil war has claimed over 6 million lives either directly or through disease and malnutrition and many have been injured and left disabled.
-People sadly don’t have access to the equipment that can make their lives easier.
+But just as important as that by choosing to buy my coffee you are helping to fund The Cariad Project sending much needed disability equipment to the rural areas of The Democratic Republic of Congo and Uganda.
+People don’t have access to the equipment that can make their lives easier.

 Sarah’s Coffee and my retail outlet The Coffee Bean is set up as a social enterprise to support The Cariad Project.
-The Cariad Project is a registered charity sending unwanted disability equipment from the UK to centres in Africa where equipment is needed and where it can make a big difference.
-Being a social enterprise means that like any business Sarah’s Coffee will make money to cover its own costs and pay reasonable salaries to its staff.
-But where it differs to a normal business is that it will put at least half of any profits back into making a difference, in this case into The Cariad Project.
+The Cariad Project is a registered charity and it works in conjunction with other charities such as Physionet to send unwanted disability equipment from the UK to centres in Africa where equipment is needed and where it can make a big difference.

 So once you have your coffee, how do you brew the perfect cup?
-Sarah’s coffee is ground for use in a cafetiere or filter machines.
+Sarah’s coffee is available as beans for grinding at home or ground ready for use in a cafetiere or filter machines.
 For filter machines follow your machines guidance.